-If you've ever thought about opening a brewery, listen up!
 Richard returns to Silver Branch Brewery to talk to Christian Layke and Brett Robison as they prepare to begin the build-out of their brewing facility and taproom in Silver Spring.

 The Brew Daddies return to Hellbender Brewing Company in Washington, D.C.
 A neighborhood favorite, Hellbender has a comfortable game-filled taproom and a well-rounded selection of brews.